PandiaJason/Proof-of-Knowledge-On-Chain/README.md

 ## Simple Summary

-A standard interface for non-transferable-non-fungible tokens, also known as NTNFTs or NTTs.
+A standard interface for non-transferable-non-fungible tokens, also known as NTNFTs aka NTTs.

 ## Abstract

-The following standard allows for the implementation of a standard API for NTNFTs within smart contracts.
-This standard provides basic functionality to track and mint  NTNFTs aka NTTs.
+The following standard allows for the implementation of a standard API for NTTs within smart contracts.
+This standard provides basic functionality to track and mint NTTs.

 We considered use cases of NTTs being issued by authentic authorities("issuers/operators") to individuals("users").
 NTTs can represent ownership over authentic digital assets with following properties: